claireandolina/cse15l-lab-reports/Lab Report 1.md

 Summary of Commands -
 -
+Although everything is correct, remember to be more thorough in your explanation and be more formal in your writing.
+For instace: use with instead of "w/."
+In addition, check the prompt again and make sure you include everything that is required for each of the categories.
+For example, you failed to mention any description of " What the working directory was when the command was run."
+Once you make all of these changes, you should get full points on the resubmission

+What the working directory was when the command was run A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
+Indicate whether the output is an error or not, and if it’s an error, explain why it’s an error.

 **cd:**
-  * no Arg: Sets working directory to be base one (home)
+  * no Arg: Sets working directory to be base one (home) When this command was run, the working directory was "user@sahara ~/lecture1".
+After the command was run, we moved back into the home directory one level up     ("user@sahara ~").
+This was the output because the cd command without arguments sends the operator back to the home directory from their original location in a sub-directory.
+The output here is not an error.

             [user@sahara ~/lecture1]$ cd

             [user@sahara ~]$

-  * w/ path to directory: Sets working directory to the argument directory path
+  * w/ path to directory: Sets working directory to the argument directory path When this command was run, the working directory was "user@sahara ~".
+After the command was run, we moved into the subdirectory within the home folder, called lecture1 ("user@sahara ~/lecture1").
+This was the output because the cd command with a valid argument (path to a directory) sends the operator inside of the indicated directory.
+The output here is not an error.

             [user@sahara ~]$ cd lecture1/

             [user@sahara ~/lecture1]$

-  * w/ path to file: Error- unable to switch directories into a file
+  * w/ path to file: Error- unable to switch directories into a file When this command was run, the working directory was "user@sahara ~".
+After the command was run, we moved into the subdirectory within the home folder, called lecture1 ("user@sahara ~/lecture1").
+This was the output because the cd command with a valid argument (path to a directory) sends the operator inside of the indicated directory.
+The output here is not an error.

             [user@sahara ~/lecture1]$ cd README